getpelican/pelican/README.rst

 Why the name "Pelican"?
 ------------------------

 Heh, you didn't notice?
-"Pelican" is an anagram for "Calepin" ;)
+"Pelican" is an anagram for « Calepin » ;)

 Source code
 -----------